Return Home | Table of Contents | FAQ's | Become a Member | ETF's | Current Report Card | Member Updates | Login

 About the Indicant

-The Indicant offers members timing advice for the stock market, stocks, funds, and quick-term/short-term tracking for Exchange Traded Funds.
+The Indicant offers members timing advice for the stock market, stocks, funds, and ETF's.
 Members pay a small fee for this information.
-This information is published via Email and updates to www.indicant.net
+This information is published via Email and updates to www.indicant.net.

 Site Content

 This web site has two major sections.
 Members can access every page in the site, whereas non-members have limited access.
 Members have exclusive access to tables and charts that illustrate the investment potential in the stock market, stocks, funds, and sectors.
-Past daily and weekly reports are available to the public, advertisers, and the pres in the back issues section.
+Past daily and weekly reports are available to the public, advertisers, and the press in the back issues section.
 Links on the recent updates are limited to members.
-Anyone can view back issues, which are emailed to members and posted to this web site.
+Also, members receive the latest updates via email almost daily and every weekend.

 Site Traffic